 Chairwoman Vargas is proud to serve the more than 630,000 residents of District 1 which encompasses the incorporated cities of Chula Vista, Imperial, Beach, National City and communities within the City of San Diego, including Barrio Logan, Chollas View, Golden Hill, Grant Hill, La Playa, Lincoln Park, Logan Heights, Memorial, Mount Hope, Mountain View, Nestor, Otay, Palm City, San Ysidro, Shelltown, Sherman Heights, Southcrest, South Park, Stockton, and East Village in Downtown San Diego.
 The district also includes the unincorporated communities of Bonita, Spring Valley - La Presa, Sunny-side, Lincoln Acres and East Otay Mesa.

 Chairwoman Vargas was raised between the border cities of San Diego and Tijuana and is the oldest of four siblings.
-She graduated from Montgomery High School in South San Diego, attended Southwestern College, later transferring to the University of San Francisco where she earned her Bachelor of Arts degree in Political Science with an emphasis on peace and justice studies and did graduate work in women's studies (degree to be conferred) at Claremont Graduate University.
+She graduated from Montgomery High School in South San Diego, attended Southwestern College, and later transferred to the University of San Francisco where she earned her Bachelor of Arts degree in Political Science.
+She went on to do graduate work at Claremont Graduate University.

 Chairwoman Vargas lives in the community of Chula Vista with her rescue dogs Rocco and Bruno.
 In her spare time, she enjoys fly fishing and country music.